Marion Grasby

 Marion Grasby (born 29 September 1982) is a Thai-Australian cook and food entrepreneur.
 She is also a television presenter, cookbook author and food journalist.
+Marion married Tim Althaus in 2013 and the couple have two children.
+Althaus is CEO of Marion's Kitchen Group.

 Early life and education

 Grasby was born in Darwin, Northern Territory.
 At the age of four she moved with her family to Papua New Guinea, where she attended primary school.
 She later moved to Brisbane where she boarded at Somerville House.
 Her heritage is Thai on her mother's side and Australian on her father's side.

 Grasby was influenced by her mother Noi, a professionally trained Thai chef and credits her with inspiring her with a natural love of food.

 After graduating from high school, Grasby studied law and journalism at the Queensland University of Technology, completing a Bachelor of Arts and Bachelor of Laws in 2005.

 Journalism career

 After university, Grasby was employed by the Australian Broadcasting Corporation (ABC) in Adelaide, South Australia, as a journalist.
 Between 2006 and 2008, Grasby was a reporter with the ABC.
 She filed reports for a range of radio and online services, including The World Today AM, and ABC Rural.
 She also worked as a producer for Stateline.